Lance McAlister

 OTD 2008: My pacemaker story

-I was in my office at home working on the show that morning.
-I started feeling minor discomfort in my chest.
+I felt some minor discomfort in my chest that morning.
 I didn't think it was a big deal, but I decided to drive to the emergency room.

-St. Elizabeth Cardiologists Dr. Sheldon Brownstein and Dr. Stuart Steinberg were told of my episode.
-Dr. Brownstein, who I compare to Dr. House on the TV Show, was intrigued and took my case.
-He says I still hold his record for a patient flatlining the longest and coming out of it on their own!
+St. Elizabeth Cardiologists Dr. Sheldon Brownstein and Dr. Stuart Steinberg handled my case.
+Dr. Brownstein said I hold his record for a patient flatlining the longest and coming out of it on their own!

 I've always been a fainter.
 I get queasy at the sight of blood.
 Dr. Brownstein believed that when I'd fainted over the years my heart had likely stopped for seconds at a time.
 He decided that rather than chance my heart stopping again, perhaps while I was driving, or while alone, he would put in a pacemaker.

-The surgery was no big deal.
-I went home two days later on a Saturday.
-I insisted on being discharged because I had promised to take Peyton to see the Cheetah Girls in concert at U.S. Bank Arena on that Sunday.
+The surgery was three days later, and I went home two days after that.
+I insisted on being discharged because I had promised to take Peyton to see the Cheetah Girls in concert at U.S. Bank Arena.
 In hindsight, that wasn't the smartest of my ideas.
 I remember huffing and puffing as I walked the steps in the arena.

 The pacemaker is a good conversation starter.
-I rarely feel it.
+I rarely think about it or feel it.
 It comes into play at the airport where I have to step to the side and be checked at security.
 I'm not supposed to ride roller coasters.
 I avoid magnets.
 An app on my phone monitors the device and see my cardiologist once a year.
 I have not fainted since getting it.

 I received a new pacemaker August 17, 2018.
 It was implanted by Dr. J. Christian Hayes of St. E. The process was simple: Incision in my chest.
 Unscrew the leads to the pacemaker.
 Take it out.
 Put a new one in.
 Attach the leads.
 Sew me up.
 I went home later that afternoon.

-The battery life was expected to be around 10-12 years.
+The battery life is expected to be around 10-12 years.
 I'll need a replacement around age 65.

 However, I firmly believe the roller coaster of Cincinnati sports will shorten the battery life.